espruino/EspruinoDocs/devices/EspruinoBoard.md

 Note: BOOT0 is in a group of two pins (RST and BOOT0) in the middle of the top edge of the board.

 Then, dab reset to enter bootloader mode and use the [STM32 flasher utility](https://github.com/espruino/Espruino/blob/master/scripts/stm32loader.py) to flash the STM32 chip.

+You might also want to see the [Advanced Debug](/AdvancedDebug) page for details on how to debug the Espruino Interpreter using an ST-link debugger.